 Your vehicle is equipped with a driver and passenger airbag supplemental restraint system.
-The supplemental restraint system will activate in certain frontal and offset frontal collisions when the vehicle sustains sufficient frontal deceleration
+The supplemental restraint system activates in certain frontal and offset frontal collisions when the vehicle sustains sufficient longitudinal deceleration.

-Careless or high speed driving while plowing snow that results in sufficient vehicle decelerations can deploy the airbags.
+Careless or high speed driving while snowplowing, which results in significant vehicle decelerations, can deploy the airbag.
 Such driving also increases the risk of accidents.